JanRII23/vaccineAnalysis/journal.md

 * What I expected
 * What were the results

+### Date: 05-23-2023
+The numerical EDA explanation were refined further in order to make sense of what relationships are important and make sure I find all things to consider, before doing a complete data cleaning and classification modeling.

 ### Date: 05-21-2023
 Only had enough time to do some slight countplot visualizations + evaluations for both numerical and categoricals.
 I realized that during the evaluation it is quite difficult to find there are so many things to consider that will possibly guide my analysis.
 One thing that I do need to do once I am done with the EDA is to set aside the most interesting visuals/relationships found.